-Dottie and Dana once feared that since starting the running club wasn’t in their obvious professional lanes, the criticism might fly.
-But they got over that quickly, and they say there’s no way they’d change the road they’re running.
-It’s motivated students to take on unexpected challenges and make interesting choices, which often create the biggest impact and reward.
+Dottie and Dana initially feared criticism since starting the running club wasn’t in their obvious professional lanes.
+They got over that fear quickly, and they say there’s no way they’d change the road they’re running.
+The program has motivated students to take on unexpected challenges and make interesting choices, which often create the biggest impact and reward.

 “Learning to say yes speaks volumes to children,” Dottie says.
 “We want them to know there’s nothing they can’t do.
 The Rising New York Road Runners program has given them that.
 They know they can run a race and do well!
 Do anything!
 There are no barriers for them.”

 In New York, a Surprising Career Move Leads to Passion